 Wildcats to Hold Series of Winter Baseball Camps in December

-Known for his high energy coaching style and as one of the top offensive minds in college baseball, Brian Green is in his fifth season as an assistant coach for the Kentucky baseball program.
+After directing the best offense in college baseball and Kentucky history in 2014, Brian Green is in his seventh season as the assistant coach for the Kentucky baseball program.

 During his time in Lexington, Green has guided one of the top offensive units in the nation, with the Wildcats consistently boasting a well-rounded approach among the Southeastern Conference leaders.
 Green has implemented an offensive style that puts emphasis on speed and athleticism, with an aggressive approach at the plate and on the base paths, a system that proved to brilliantly foreshadow the NCAA change in bats.

 Green, a four-year assistant coach at UCLA, came to UK as one of the top hitting instructors in college baseball.
 A tenacious recruiter, Green had tremendous success while on the West Coast as the recruiting coordinator with traditional power UCLA, where he recruited the bulk of the Bruins recent national championship.

 One of the top offensive minds in the college coaching ranks, Green's previous assistant stops included two years at Hawaii and a season at each Oregon State and San Diego, also spending at least a year at Chapman University, Cal Poly-Pomona, Riverside Community College and New Mexico State.

 MAKING HISTORY IN 2014 Green's 2014 offense was the best in the nation, ranking as the NCAA leader, among Bowl Championship Series conferences, in runs, home runs, on-base percentage, scoring offense and slugging percentage.